• Home

 This old logging camp favorite has been adapted for cooking in today’s slow cooker.
 Here in the Northwoods, the logging camps were famous for the hearty meals that they served their work crews in the old days.
 Back then the process of harvesting the trees was labor intensive and the lumber jacks needed good hearty meals to fuel them.
 The men had to cut the trees down by hand, and pull them out with teams of horses.
 As time passed the work was made a little easier with the use of chainsaws and skidder-tractors but still required a lot of moving around and physical work.
 Not so much now as the whole process has become very mechanized and tracts of trees that took weeks to cut can now be harvested in a day or two.
 If you ever plan to visit northern Maine, be sure to include a trip to the Lumbermen’s Museum in Patten, Maine.
 It has a wonderful living history exhibit of life in the North Maine Woods Lumber Camps of old.
 And in August, the outstanding Bean Hole Bean Dinner is an event that folks from all over New England come to for a taste of the old Maine lumberjack tradition, “bean Hole Beans”.

-But the cooking traditions are still rooted deep in these Northwoods communities.
+Logging camp cooking traditions are still rooted deep in the Northwoods communities.
 This recipe was given to me by a woman who worked as a cook in the logging camps in the old days.
-I adapted it to the slow cooker for today’s busy families.
-It’s a hearty one-dish meal that has a little bit of everything – meat, veggies, dairy.
+I adapted it to the slow cooker for today's busy families.
+It's a hearty one-dish meal that has a little bit of everything - meat, veggies, dairy.

 This old lumberjack favorite, A hearty one meal dish that can be conveniently prepared in the slow cooker for today’s busy families.